lannt-xyz/test-mono-repo/README.md

 Repo to test CI/CD workflows for mono repo setups.
 It contains multiple packages and configurations to simulate real-world mono repo scenarios.

+## Packages

+- `package-a`: A sample package with basic functionality.